-The Department for Education (DfE) can request at any time records of the current condition, suitability and sufficiency of existing buildings.
+The Department for Education (DfE) can request at any time records of the current condition, suitability and sufficiency data of existing buildings across the maintained school estate.
 This provides a national view of the education building stock, allowing the DfE to lobby the Treasury for funds that will ultimately be distributed to Local Authority via various mechanisms e.g. Devolved Formula Capital.